queryluke/masseffect-5e-data/templates/mechanics.md

 # TODO
+- type: tech-armor # new health circle and damage/heal buttons
+- type: companion
+  options:
+    - @companion
 - type: dual-wielder # +1 ac if 2 melee equipped, twf with non-light
   value: @bonus || array (for notes) || abilityMod
 - type: featherlight
 - type: melee-gunner #twf w/ two-handed weapon if other is gun strike and other is omni-tool?

 # NOT IMPLEMENTED
+- type: extra-attack # highest of all of these
+  amount: int
+  additive: boolean #default false
 - type: nullify-armor-str-restriction # Do not check for STR requirements of armor (to reduce speed by 10)
-- type: reroll-damage # can replace attack-augment, elemental adept & carnage
+- type: reroll-damage # can replace attack-augment, elemental adept & carnage, auto-reroll (need to figure out auto rerolling)
   attackLimit: @attackLimit
   damageTypeLimit: enum damages
   min: int #default 1